qiwihui/qiwihui/_posts/2014-05-10-one-small-story-at-gmic-2014.md

 GMIC is short for Global Mobile Internet Conference, and it is a really huge conference.
 I just want to share a small story I heard in the conference.

-In WeTalk Stage, one of the 8 stages, Zhang Fan, who is the brain behind [Midi Modern Music Festival](http://en.wikipedia.org/wiki/Midi_Music_Festival), gave us a speech: Listen to the Original Where Music is Eternal.
+In WeTalk Stage, one of the 8 stages, Fan Zhang, who is the brain behind [Midi Modern Music Festival](http://en.wikipedia.org/wiki/Midi_Music_Festival), gave us a speech: Listen to the Original Where Music is Eternal.
 In the speech, he shared us a song named "The Brightest Star in the Sky" of 2013 Shanghai Midi Festival (watch it [here](https://www.youtube.com/watch?v=Z7qgMJCmAHs)), and told us a story about the boy